 - Socializing: adding a social component to your app is a great idea.
 Starting from trivial sharing and posting possibilities and till integration with preferred social networks through APIs like Facebook API.
 Or adding comprehensive messaging or friend-finding feature on your own.
 But creating a social travel app may be a better idea.
 Thus, creating it will require from you a bigger effort and some crazy idea for it.

 Sure thing, your travel app can’t be limited only by these features.
-There are numerous other options like:
+It is all up to you to decide how to make a travel app: with all features included, or a stand-alone app with one feature.
+But know, there are numerous other options like:

 - Emergency services finder.